-An O.J.
-SImpson Book Deal Is Considered Poison By Major Publishers
+#OJSimpson Is Thought To Be Publishing Poison

 — Hadley Freeman (@HadleyFreeman) July 24, 2017

-But O.J.
+However, O.J.
 Simpson might be able to pocket some coin for sit down interviews related to his crime that landed him behind bars.
 ESPN‘s Bob Ley believes that there is still some hunger, particularly from people under forty to hear what O.J.
 Simpson has to say.
 While older people might have a fully formed opinion of Simpson, those who didn’t live through his arrest and trial for murder might want to know what Simpson has to say.

 “Think of it: Too many consumers of news and information, Simpson is as relevant as a Moon Landing.
 If you’re not 35, 40 years old, you don’t have a fully-formed memory of his criminal trial, and all that it entailed and represented.
 Clearly, the guy who could, with a straight face, tell a parole board he’s led a ‘conflict-free’ life and be believed—and that’s another story entirely—that guy isn’t going to take you any place that hasn’t been probed in the past 23 years.”